 Additionally, these guys are also dishwasher-safe and oven-safe, and of course, gas stovetops (just remember not to put them on induction cooktops!).

-All in all, a great mid-range cookware set!
+All in all, a great mid-range non stick cookware set!

 6. Cooks Standard 02631 Classic 10-Piece Stainless Steel Cookware Set